Meapy011/NerdAxe-cgminer/README.md

 # NerdAxe-cgminer
-# !Currently Only Works On Ubuntu 18.0X and Raspberry Pi Buster!
+# Currently Only Works On Ubuntu 18.0X and Raspberry Pi Buster!
 Cgminer for NerdAxe USB Miners

 Usage: